 Cordoba is worth visiting just for the Mezquita, the magnificent mosque-cathedral that’s one of the most impressive monuments in Andalusia.

-But it also has picturesque alleys, an impressive Roman bridge that featured in Game of Thrones, and patios bedecked with flowerpots offering bright pops of color.
+It also has picturesque alleys perfect for wandering, an impressive Roman bridge that featured in Game of Thrones, and patios bedecked with flowerpots offering bright pops of color.

 The historic center of Cordoba is a UNESCO World Heritage Site.

 Some links on this page may be affiliate links.
 If you click an affiliate link and make a purchase, we may receive a small commission, at no extra cost to you.
 For more details, refer to our disclosure.

 Located mainly on the right bank of the Guadalquivir River, Cordoba has a long and rich history.
 A Roman settlement, it was later controlled by the Visigoths.

 In the eighth century, the Umayyads conquered the region, and created the Caliphate of Cordoba.
 Under the Muslims, the city became a renowned center of learning, and by the tenth century, Cordoba became the second largest city in Europe.

 The Christians conquered Cordoba in 1236, bringing it under the rule of the Crown of Castile.

 Excited to learn more about this beautiful Andalusian city?
 Let’s get started discovering the ultimate one day in Cordoba itinerary!

 And if you are looking for a hassle-free guided tour from Seville to Cordoba that covers the major sights, consider this highly-rated tour that takes you back and forth by air-conditioned vehicle.